A written habit plan = a lot more success!

 Habits are acquired behavior patterns that are regularly followed (for good or ill.)
-While creating or changing a habit can be a goal, habits have no clear end point.
-Once a habit has become well established, they no longer have a place on your goal master list.
-Consider them complete and move on to other goals rather than letting them linger.
-Some of the goal plans would be considered habits.
+They may be something you want to start (positive) or stop (negative).
+While creating or changing a habit can be a goal, they are something we want to continue indefinitely, so habits have no clear end point.
+Have a sustainable plan for a lower intensity after a habit has become well established, and move on to other things.

 3 Steps of Habit Change from “The Power of Habits.”